jacobposchl/jacobposchl.github.io/_pages/formai.md

 layout: single
 ---

-# FormAI: Real-Time Biomechanical Feedback
+##The Next Wave of Human Performance

 **Mission**
-Empower athletes with instantaneous, data-driven form analytics.
+Empower athletes with data-driven form analytics.

 **Problem**
 Most coaching tools rely on subjective observation; there’s no scalable way to deliver precise, real-time feedback on posture and movement.

+We do this, while giving access to anyone with a mobile device.

 **Solution & Differentiator**
 - **Hybrid AI Pipeline** – Combines state of the art pose estimation, temporal phase classification, and symbolic biomechanical rules for final validation.